thephpleague/csv/README.md

 ### The Codec Class.

-The `Codec` class serves 2 main functions loading and saving data in CSV formats.
-To do that, the class always returns a `Reader` class to use to further manipulate your data.
+The `Codec` class enable loading and saving data in CSV formats.
+The class returns a `Reader` class to use to further manipulate your data.

 ```php
 <?php